Lax-miReddy/Lax-miReddy/README.md

 ## About Me

 I am a final-year IT student at PCCE with a strong interest in building intelligent and scalable applications.
-My experience spans backend development with Java and Spring Boot, machine learning with Python, and AI-powered web applications using modern frameworks.
+My experience spans machine learning with Python, and AI-powered web applications using modern frameworks.
 I enjoy solving real-world problems through code and continuously exploring new technologies.

 ---